TWJolly/sogive_cc_import/README.md

 # charity-commission-extract
 Cloned from https://github.com/ncvo/charity-commission-extract which contains:
-Python utilities for handling the import of data from the Charity Commission data extract then placing that data in a json structure
+Python utilities for handling the import of data from the Charity Commission data.

+The additional code handles the conversion of this data form csvs into json and then the adding of that data to an elasticsearch database.

 ## Get the data